Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 And struck down the choice men of Israel.

 a.
-He also rained meat on them like the dust: Numbers 11:31-33 describes how God sent quail to Israel when they complained of manna.
+He also rained meat on them like the dust: Numbers 11:31-33 describes how God sent quail to Israel when they complained about the manna.
 He literally let them fall in the midst of their camp, bringing the meat they craved to them.

 b.
 So they ate and were well filled, for He gave them their own desire: Asaph wrote this with a strong sense of irony.
 Israel was well filled, but not with good quail meat in their stomachs.
-God gave them their own desire, but because their craving was rooted in their self-will the result would not be good.
+God gave them their own desire, but because their craving was rooted in their self-will, the result was not good.

-ii.
+i.
 He gave them their own desire: “The Lord shewed them that he could ‘provide flesh for his people,’ even enough and to spare.
-He also shewed them that when lust wins its desire it is disappointed.”
+He also shewed them that when lust wins its desire, it is disappointed.”
 (Spurgeon)

 c.
-While their food was still in their mouths, the wrath of God came against them: Numbers 11:33 stated it like this: while the meat was still between their teeth, before it was chewed, the wrath of the LORD was aroused against the people, and the LORD struck the people with a very great plague.
-God gave a disobedient and rebellious Israel all they desired and craved and it turned to a plague of judgment among them.
+While their food was still in their mouths, the wrath of God came against them: Numbers 11:33 stated it like this: But while the meat was still between their teeth, before it was chewed, the wrath of the Lord was aroused against the people, and the Lord struck the people with a very great plague.
+God gave a disobedient and rebellious Israel all they desired and craved, and the quail turned to a plague of judgment among them.